Emergence of nonclassical radiation in strongly laser-driven quantum systems: Methods/Appendix

 \subsection{Numerical Scheme}

-Fig.~\ref{fig:setup} displays the additional information on the systems described and investigated above: the 1D atomic Ca-atom model and the 1D CaO molecular model system interacting with an intense classical laser pulse.
+Fig.~\ref{fig:setup} displays the additional information on the systems described and investigated above: the 1D atomic Ca-atom model and the 1D CaO molecular model system interacting with an intense classical laser pulse. \bl{As commonly done in strong-field physics, a soft-core Coulomb potential model was used ($\sim{}1/\sqrt{(x-x_{n})^{2}+d^{2}}\;$).
+We chose the parameter $d^{2}$ so that the model system corresponds to realistic ground state energies, for example (in a.u.): $2.002$ for hydrogen model; $12.448$ for Ca-atom model; $21.264$ and $25.0$ for CaO molecular model}.
 The initial states are either the system's corresponding electronic ground states (orange shaded) or superposition states (green shaded).
 The driven atom/molecular systems generate harmonic light $\Omega$, the time dependence of which is displayed in on the right-hand side.

 The procedure is general, allowing the investigation of a large number of emitters $N_e$ to be arbitrary quantum systems with various initial states.
 The numerical solution scheme for the multi-emitter case is explained in what follows.